 Matthew is a commercial litigation lawyer with over 25 years’ experience and with specific expertise in commercial disputes and fraud, often with an international element.
 His client base is both domestic and international, having acted for companies and businesses throughout Europe, the Middle East, Asia and many offshore jurisdictions, as well as those in the UK.
-He also advises private high-net-worth individuals and family offices, foreign lawyers, and major lending institutions.
+He also advises private high-net-worth individuals and family offices, foreign lawyers, yacht builders and owners, and major lending institutions.

 - Advising on prevention/detection and dealing with fraud or bribery